 “Are you talking about aliens?”

 “More like creatures from another realm or dimension.
 Something that exists but our human minds cannot understand.
 From what we have discovered, it is an entity that can change its shape.
-Something that takes on a human form to remain hidden in plain view.”
+Something that takes on a human form so he, she, or it can hide from us in plain view.”

-I said nothing and leaned back in my chair.
+I sighed and leaned back into my chair.
 “Thank you very much, Mr. Truman.
 I will keep that in mind as the investigation moves forward.
-We will let you know if we have any questions we need to ask.”
+We will let you know if we have any further questions to ask.”

 “I sense sarcasm.”

-“I can see those paranormal studies are being put to good use.”
+“I can see those paranormal studies of yours are being put to good use.”

 “What would it take for you to believe?”